-Marginal cost is an important aspect that must be considered in the process of producing goods.
-Of course, the company must know very well how much it costs in a certain production cycle, and it is important for price and production planning.
-It can also be interpreted as a decrease or increase in the total cost paid due to the addition or reduction of one additional product unit.
+Companies must know how much it costs to spend in a particular production cycle, and it is vital for price and production planning.
+A decrease or increase in the total cost paid due to the addition or reduction of one additional product unit.
+The accounting system can assist in calculating marginal costs, especially monitoring the factors that influence them.

 The importance of marginal cost